-Term Definition A calculated amount to help the community spouse pay his or her living expenses.
-See MA1201C.5 for details.
-Share of Cost (SOC) The amount a customer is required to pay toward the cost of long term care services.
+Term Definition Allowance (CSMIA) A calculated amount to help the community spouse pay his or her living expenses.
+See MA1201C.5 for details. , , The amount a customer is required to pay toward the cost of long term care services.

 Proof that the CSMIA is not available to the community spouse includes: